What Are Some Well-Known Orthodontist Schools?

 University of Maryland - Baltimore, MD

 The first dental college in the world, the University of Maryland School of Dentistry was founded in 1840.
-Staunchly devoted to research since its inception, the school currently ranks 15th nationally among dental schools in funding from the National Institutes of Health, and the university overall ranks No. 37 in 'Best Medical Schools: Research' at the graduate level by the U.S. News & World Report for 2016.
+Staunchly devoted to research since its inception, the school was rank 15th nationally among dental schools in funding from the National Institutes of Health in 2014, and the university overall ranks No. 37 in 'Best Medical Schools: Research' at the graduate level by the U.S. News & World Report for 2016.
 Through the school's Orthodontics Department, you can also complete postgraduate orthodontics training.
 Program titles include:

 - Doctor of Dental Surgery

 - Postgraduate Orthodontics Certificate